moveaxlab/kubernetes-metadata-injector/README.md

 This is a [Kubernetes admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
 It is meant to be used as a validating and mutating admission webhook only and does not support any controller logic.
 It has been developed as a simple Go web service without using any framework or boilerplate such as kubebuilder.

-This project is aimed inject service annotation from secret.
+This project is aimed inject service annotation from configMap.

 ## Development
 ### Installation